Are you looking for quick hacks to increase your credit score fast?

 If you’re carrying any debt, this may also be a good tactic to pay it off faster and cheaper.

 You’ll pay less interest by paying more frequently and by increasing your score you may qualify for a better interest rate and balance transfer offers.

 Ask for a Credit Limit Increase

 Disclaimer: only increase your credit limit if you know you won’t be using it, otherwise you’re defeating the purpose.

-Asking your card issuer for an increase in your credit limit allows you to reverse hack your credit utilization ratio.
+Asking your card issuer for an increase in your credit card limit allows you to reverse hack your credit utilization ratio.

 Instead of reducing the amount you owe, you’re increasing the amount available.

 This means the overall utilization ratio goes down.
 Remember, for a good credit score you’ll want to keep this number below 30%.

 This tactic is how I was able to continually rotate my debt across zero percent interest credit cards until I could finally pay it all off.

 I had a large amount of debt, but by continuing to increase my available credit (combined with the reduced amount owed as I was paying it off), my debt-to-credit ratio kept getting smaller.